wilson0x4d/X4DESO/X4D_Core/README.md

 #### ESO 2.6 (API Version 100017)

 - API Version 100017
-- somewhere between ESO 2.2 and ESO 2.6 the game client stopped including names in item links when converting them to strings, therefore, all calls which previously returned a parsed item name now instead return the original link object (which the game engine will be entirely responsible for rendering correctly) -- if these are used as strings, they should convert into an engine-compatible equivalent and render correctly
+- Sometime after ESO 2.1 first released 6 the game client stopped including names in item links when converting them to strings, therefore, all calls which previously returned a parsed item name now instead return a link instead.

-?? - similarly item ids now include options so that X4D_Item objects can continue to be used to track extended item details as if they represented unique items -- for this reason we generate a new item link to serve as the aforementioned `name` result -- however, X4D will never use the resulting item names/links where uniqueness (instance-id) is required
+- All functions which filtered items based on their name have been removed.
+Modules which performed item filtering (Bank, Vendors, etc) now require the use of item IDs instead.
+The default config has samples of this in each affected module.
+- Fixed bug where bag upgrade would not result in a status bar (UI module) change.

 #### ESO 2.4 (API Version 100015)